saposs-org/zuckerjs/README.md

 - Safari.
 - IE 8+.

-## Contributions
+## Contributing

-We're very glad to receive any contribution from you to make ZuckerJS better and developer-friendly.
+We're very glad to receive any contribution from you to make ZuckerJS better.

+We appreciate your help!

 ## Copyright & License